mikahozz/homeapp73-docker/README.md

 ## Running locally with mockup data

 - Install node on your machine (e.g. `brew install node` if you are on Mac and using Brew)
-- In the homeclient folder, execute `npm run withmockup` to open the client in development mode using mockup data
+- In the homeclient folder, execute `npm run dev` to open the client in development mode using mockup data

 Mariadb